pieropalevsky/django-snowflake/README.md

 * Snowflake only supports single layer transactions, but Django's `TestCase` requires that the database supports nested transactions.
 Therefore, Django's `TestCase` operates like `TransactionTestCase`, without the benefit of transactions to speed it up.
-A future version of Django (4.1 at the earliest) may leverage Snowflake's single layer transactions to give some speed up.
+A future version of Django may leverage Snowflake's single layer transactions to give some speed up.

 * Interval math where the interval is a column